TheSilentBang/CapitalMarketsDataProject/README.md

 # CapitalMarketsDataProject
-Data processing, analysis and evaluation of the capital market data of companies listed on NYSE
+Data processing and analysis of the capital market data (Annual Reports, ,etc) of companies in the Technology sector and semiconductor industry using SAS.

+Evaluation of the subsetted stocks using cut-off year 2009 and investment method specified in the Little Book That Beats the Market.

+Hypothesis formulation and testing to find out the level of confidence in the trading stategy.